-Emerging Minds develops resources to help workers to support children's social and emotional wellbeing.
+Emerging Minds develops resources for families, and to help workers support children's social and emotional wellbeing, their families and communities.
 These include podcasts, videos, written resources and online courses.
-You can take a look at some of these resources on our website at emergingminds. com.au.
+You can take a look at some of these resources on our website at emergingminds.com.au.